 - A scholarly writing sample approximately 15 pages in length, demonstrating readiness for graduate study in English

 - A 2-3 page statement of intent, including declaration of genre of study

 All requirements must be satisfied during the six calendar years immediately preceding the granting of the degree.

-During the second year and consulting with the director of graduate studies, MFA candidates must choose one English Department creative writing faculty member to serve as MFA committee chair and advisor, two additional department faculty (one from creative writing and one outside the student's declared course of study) to serve as committee members, and a fourth committee member from outside the English Department chosen in consultation with the committee chair.
+During the second year and consulting with the director of graduate studies, MFA candidates must choose one Department of English creative writing faculty member to serve as MFA committee chair and advisor, two additional department faculty (one from creative writing and one outside the student's declared course of study) to serve as committee members, and a fourth committee member from outside the Department of English chosen in consultation with the committee chair.

 Students are strongly encouraged to complete their degree within six semesters.
 All MFA candidates must enroll in a minimum of six credits per semester during their first five semesters in the program and maintain graduate standing thereafter.
 It is assumed that students in their sixth semester will be completing their thesis projects and will likely be registered only for thesis credits and the comprehensive exam.

 Graduate School regulations require graduate students to maintain continuous registration of at least three credit hours per semester (summers excluded) to remain active.

 The MFA requires 60 credits, all of which must be taken at the graduate level.

 Students will only be allowed to transfer credits from previous graduate courses in exceptional circumstances, to be determined by the Department of English MFA committee and director of graduate studies.
 In most circumstances, no more than three graduate classes applicable to the approved program of study may be accepted from graduate courses taken at another institution and/or the University of Nevada, Reno.
 These courses must have been completed within the six-year time limit for the MFA degree and must be approved to count toward the degree by the MFA committee, the director of graduate studies and the Graduate School.
 No previous writing workshops will count for transfer credit.